shopware/developer-portal/FEATURES.md

 See official [VitePress documentation](https://vitepress.vuejs.org/) for in-depth description of all features provided by VitePress itself, such as Markdown formatting, frontmatter configuration and theme settings.

-On top of that, there are additional Shopware flavoured features globally available, provided by Developer Portal:
+On top of that, there are additional Shopware flavoured features globally available, provided by Developer Portal, as described in the following sections.

-## Generate TS/JS docs (TBD)

-`MarkdownTransform` and `TsGenerator` Vite plugins from Frontends.

-## Generate sitemap

-Sitemap is automatically generated during the `buildEnd` hook using `createSitemap()` helper.

 ## Copy additional static assets